dfelinto/blender-manual/manual/video_editing/edit/montage/strips/sound.rst

 As well as images and movies the Video Sequencer can also edit audio tracks.
-You can add Waveform Audio format ``WAV``, ``mp3`` and other audio formats files from your drive, or from sound encoded within a movie, and mix them using an F-curve as a volume control.
+You can add Waveform Audio format ``WAV``, ``mp3`` and other audio formats files from your drive, or from sound encoded within a movie, and mix them using an F-Curve as a volume control.

 .. figure:: /images/video-editing_sequencer_strips_sound_editing.png